-- a) Assist athlete during the competition and access to dressing rooms, warm up and waiting area. - b) Act as spotter for junior athletes during their performance. - c) Receive athletes scores after the performance.
+- a) Assist athletes during the competition and access to dressing rooms, warm up and waiting area. - b) Act as a spotter for junior athletes during their performance. - c) Receive athletes scores after the performance.

 6.1 RESPONSIBILITIES FOR THE COACHES